 The illumination estimation function is tested according to the following method:

-a) switch red, green, blue and white light sources in the arranged test environment, and adjust different illumination;
+a) switch red, green, blue and white light sources in the test environment, and adjust different illumination;

 b) observe whether the color of virtual object is consistent with the illumination of test environment, and whether the color will change with the illumination change, thus judging whether the augmented reality system has the function of illumination estimation.

+Face alignment

+The face alignment function shall be tested according to the following methods:

+a) record a face video in different scenes;

+b) the successful prediction of 106 face landmarks means that the augmented reality system has the function of face alignment.

+Gesture recognition

+The gesture recognition function shall be tested according to the following methods:

+a) record a hand video in different scenes;

+b) if the mobile device can predict the hand gesture correctly in the video, the augmented reality system has the function of gesture recognition.

 Rendering engine

-The rendering engine function is tested by wearing the above-mentioned mobile device in a laboratory to move in different ways and enable the augmented reality system, and observing the rendering effect displayed on the screen of mobile device, thus judging whether the augmented reality system has the following functions:
+The rendering engine function is tested by moving in different ways, and observing the rendering effect displayed on the screen of mobile device, thus judging whether the augmented reality system has the following functions:

-a) render dynamic/static virtual objects in a real picture in real time;
+a) render dynamic/static virtual objects in real time;

-b) closely fit the virtual object and the real background;
+b) closely fit the virtual object and the physic world;

-c) correctly respond to the illumination changes in the real world;
+c) correctly respond to the illumination changes in the physic world.

-d) support the rendering of common static and dynamic AR models (such as skeleton animation).

-Virtual occlusion
+Virtual and real occlusion

-The virtual occlusion function is tested according to the following method:
+The virtual and real occlusion function is tested according to the following method:

 a) look for a scene with complex depth of field hierarchy;

-b) shoot the scene with a mobile device, and enable the augmented reality system, then place dynamic virtual objects in the picture of mobile phone scene to realize the occlusion effect between virtual objects and real scenes (including static background and dynamic foreground) through augmented reality system, thus judging whether the augmented reality system has the function of virtual occlusion.
+b) shoot the scene with a mobile device, and enable the augmented reality system, then place dynamic virtual objects in the picture of mobile phone scene to realize the occlusion effect between virtual objects and real scenes (including static background and dynamic foreground) through augmented reality system, thus judging whether the augmented reality system has the function of virtual and real occlusion.

-Asynchronous time distortion
+Asynchronous time warp

-The function of asynchronous time distortion is tested by wearing the above-mentioned mobile device in a laboratory, enabling the augmented reality system, opening the scene experience with different complexities, recording the predicted track and comparing it with the six degree of freedom tracking track, and observing the rendering effect displayed on the mobile device screen, thus judging whether the augmented reality system has the following functions:
+The function of asynchronous time warp is tested by wearing the above-mentioned optical see-through device in a laboratory with arbitrary head motion, lauching the augmented reality system, loading the virtual scenes with different complexities, recording the 6DoF predicted trajectory and comparing it with the SLAM trajectory, and observing the rendering effect displayed on the mobile device screen, in order to judging whether the augmented reality system has the following functions:

-a) whether the frame rate is stable and the picture is smooth;
+a) whether the frame rate is stable and the rendered image is smooth without delay;

-b) whether the picture flutters, and the occasional picture is not updated during the movement.
+b) whether the rendered image jitter, or is not updated during the movement.

 Performance detection method